 “It’s supposed to feel like that glove they’ve worn forever and it just fits,” says Steve’s son, Ben Van Dam, who is vice president and project manager at the family business.
 “It’s built for their height and sight lines.
 It should feel like you’re the center of the universe.
 Everyone should look at you as you go by.”

-The Van Dams love sharing their boatbuilding process, and invite both prospective and current clients to visit their workshop in Boyne City, Mich., a small town on the southern tip of Lake Charlevoix.
+The Van Dams love sharing their boatbuilding process, and invite both prospective and current clients to visit their workshop in Boyne City, Michigan, a small town on the southern tip of Lake Charlevoix.
 The main boatbuilding facility, an airy building that smells of freshly cut wood, hums with a sense of quiet purpose.
 On a recent visit, one employee was working inside a 34-foot African mahogany powerboat, his head just visible above the hull; in the back, the machine shop foreman was making an exhaust pipe on a manual lathe, tiny curls of stainless steel gathering beneath the cylinder as it took shape.

 The Van Dams are private about just two things: their prices and their customers.
 (Crain’s Detroit Business reported earlier this year that the boats start around $200,000 and can go over $1 million.)
 Van Dam boats have always been quietly extravagant, but the recession that began in late 2007 pushed even this luxury business to evaluate everything from its prices to its marketing efforts.